Brain Scans Find Differences But No Injury In U.S. Diplomats Who Fell Ill In Cuba

 The State Department began referring those workers to the University of Pennsylvania's Center for Brain Injury and Repair.

-In 2018, doctors there reported in JAMA that 21 workers had symptoms resembled those of a traumatic brain injury or concussion.
+In 2018, doctors there reported in JAMA that 21 workers had symptoms that resembled those of a traumatic brain injury or concussion.

 As part of their evaluation, people sent to the University of Pennsylvania also got MRI brain scans, which appeared normal.

-"Just a traditional read of the images did not reveal much," Verma says
+"Just a traditional read of the images did not reveal much," Verma says.

-So Verma and several colleagues decided to take another look using advanced imaging techniques usually reserved for scientific research.
+Verma and several colleagues decided to take another look using advanced imaging techniques usually reserved for scientific research.

 They studied brain scans from 40 government workers who had reported symptoms.
 Then they compared those images with brain images from groups of healthy people.